Welcome to today's edition of the Rush 24-7 podcast.

 We will nail you.

-I have a poll here.
+I have a poll here, and it's from thehill.com.

-And a poll comes just a day after the video went viral showing Vance McAllister kissing a female staffer who wasn't his wife.
+A poll comes just a day after the video went viral showing Vance McAllister kissing a female staffer who wasn't his wife.

 That footage, by the way, was caught on a security camera, was provided to a local newspaper by an anonymous source.

-You could even find the name Democrat in that story, and the Hill doesn't even mention that story.
+Two weeks after numerous Democrats arrested for abuse of power, you could even find the name Democrat in that story, and The Hill doesn't even mention that story.

 Quinnipiac University survey released today said nearly half of voters presented with a politician caught in an affair said they wouldn't vote for him, but more than 60% of voters said they wouldn't vote when presented with one who abuses power.

-So the point is guy has an affair, not a big deal, but abuses his power in Congress.
+So, the point is, guy has an affair, not a big deal, but abuses his power in Congress.

 That bothers us.